JakeNaKrub/HanzCraft/README.md

 Welcome to **HanzCraft**, an interactive web application inspired by Minecraft's crafting system, designed to make learning Chinese characters a fun and creative experience.
 Discover and learn Chinese characters by combining their fundamental building blocks, known as radicals.

+*> This project was built with the assistance of the AI coding agent in [Firebase Studio](https://firebase.google.com/studio).*

 ## Core Features

 -   **Radical Catalogue**: Browse a user-friendly catalogue of radicals, the building blocks of Chinese characters.
 Simply drag and drop them to start crafting.